Sign up for the DPO Europe Newsletter

 GDPR Documents

-Which documents must a company have in order to comply with GDPR requirements?
+What documents must a company have to follow GDPR requirements?
 Our consultants are often asked this question.
 But there is no answer and there can’t be one.
-The fact is that the documentation reflects the measures taken by the company and is not required by any legal act per se (since paperwork alone is not a demonstration of compliance).
-Not all the measures are mandatory for companies, although there are some that are necessary for most of them.
+The fact is that the documentation reflects the measures taken by the company.
+I is not required by any legal act per se (since paperwork itself is not a demonstration of compliance).
+Not all the measures are mandatory for companies.
+Although there are some that are necessary for most of them.

 • Binding Corporate Rules (BCR)